SohamMhatre09/Commuity-Managment-WebApp/README.md

   Mongoose: An ODM (Object Data Modeling) library for MongoDB and Node.js, used for defining schemas and interacting with the database.

   JSON Web Tokens (JWT): Used for user authentication and authorization.

+  Andoird app is made in java with a commmon API and DB which is same as for the website.

 ## Description :